fdeblasio/pokeemerald-expansion/notes.md

         - Instead, maybe both gym battles AND G/T battles check both badges and existing flags/GabbyAndTyGetBattleNum?

 ### Moves
+- Replace Hypno's Hypnosis effect with a new move that uses its pendulum in the animation
 - Aqua Ring heals more with Water Bubble?
 In rain?
 - Find way for Rotom to learn special moves by level up (for relearning).
 Currently have TMs, but not all moves (Hydro Pump/Leaf Storm) are TMs
     - This gets solved if the TM list is expanded to have Scarlet and Violet's